 Foreigners can obtain a Nepali tourist visa on arrival at the airport in Kathmandu.
 Nepali tourist visas are also available from immigration at land border crossings that are open to foreigners.
 In addition to your passport, you'll need passport-sized photos and possibly foreign currency (some crossings insist on payment in US dollars).

-If you want to fly (and get some awesome Himalayan views), Delhi to Kathmandu is the least expensive route by air to Nepal.
-Otherwise, the best option is to take a train and then a bus.
+If you want to fly (and get some incredible Himalayan views), Delhi to Kathmandu is the least expensive route by air to Nepal.
+Otherwise, the best option is to take a train to Gorakhpur and then a bus.
 Taking the bus all the way has become slightly more appealing since the Delhi Transport Corporation launched a direct service to Kathmandu in late 2014.
-However, it's still a long hour haul!
+However, it's still a really long 30-hour haul!

-Most people going overland from north India to Nepal pass through the Sunauli border to Bhairahawa in central Nepal, accessible from unappealing Gorakhpur in Uttar Pradesh.
+Most people going overland from north India to Nepal pass through the Sunauli border to Bhairahawa in central Nepal, accessible from rather unappealing Gorakhpur in Uttar Pradesh (although, pleasingly, Gorakhpur has become a lot cleaner in recent years).
 This is the biggest and busiest India-Nepal border crossing.
 There are frequent connections to Kathmandu, Pokhara, and Lumbini from there.

 Via the Raxaul Border Crossing

 The Panitanki border crossing, to Kakarbhitta in far eastern Nepal, is accessible from Siliguri in West Bengal.
 It's most utilized by people traveling from Darjeeling, Kolkata, Sikkim and the rest of northeast India.
 Buses, taxis and shared jeeps run to the border from Siliguri, Kalimpong, and Gangtok in Sikkim.
+Siliguri to Panitank (for those going from Darjeeling) takes approximately 45 minutes to an hour.
 The border crossing is open 24 hours, and is quiet and simple.
 It kinds of feels like being in the middle of nowhere!
+Foreigners should ensure that they arrive before 10 p.m., when the Indian and Nepali immigration offices close.
 There are regular buses to Kathmandu (14 to 16 hours) and Pokhara (15 hours) from Kakarbhitta.
 It's worth stopping at Chitwan National Park on the way to break the journey.
 Get off the bus at Sauraha (nine hours from Kakarbhitta), which is the closest town and travel hub to the park.

 Via the Banbasa Border Crossing